Compiling for Android¶

 Application not installed¶

 Android might complain the application is not correctly installed.
-If so, check the following:
+If so:

 - Check that the debug keystore is properly generated.

-- Check that jarsigner is from JDK 6, 7 or 8.
+- Check that the jarsigner executable is from JDK 8.

 If it still fails, open a command line and run logcat: